Wackelzahn/RPI_VenusOS_Carrier/README.md

 	- Copy the file `VenusGpioOverlay.dtbo` [right click, save link as...](Files/VenusGpioOverlay.dtbo) to `/data/RpiGpioSetup/FileSets/VersionIndependent`.
 	  Confirm the "overwrite".

-	- run setup of RpiGpioSetup
+	- Run setup of RpiGpioSetup
 	  ```
  	  /data/RpiGpioSetup/setup
  	  ```
-        - install and activate (i)
-	  choose (n) to not install the alternate GPIO assignement
+       - Install and activate (i), choose (n) to not install the alternate GPIO assignement.
 	  confirm (y) to reboot the system

 16) Install "RpiTemperature", through SetupHelper.